Nursing Jobs in Ohio

 LPN-MED PASS-IV

-Job Title: LPN - Med Pass - IV Unit: Cardiac Telemetry Unit Shift: 7PM-7:30AM/ Nights Status: Full-time/ 32 hours per week/ 72 hours per pay period Facility: Upper Valley Medical Center General Summary/Responsibilities The Licensed Practical Nurse administers patient care under the direction of the Registered Nurse.
+Job Title: LPN - Med Pass - IV Unit: Cardiac Telemetry Unit Shift: 7AM-7:30PM/ 36 hours per week/ 72 hours per pay period Facility: Upper Valley Medical Center General Summary/Responsibilities The Licensed Practical Nurse administers patient care under the direction of the Registered Nurse.
 The Licensed Practical Nurse collaborates as a member of the nursing team to accomplish patient care activities and contributes to the implementation of patient care.
 The LPN is accountable for compliance with the Ohio Nurse Practice Act, applicable regulatory standards, and institutional policies and procedures.
 The LPN provides physical, emotional and spiritual support that directly/ indirectly impacts patient outcomes and care provided to patients/ families/ significant others.
 Education Minimum Level of Education Required: Diploma Program Diploma Program Licensure/Certification/Registration Valid Ohio Licensed Practical Nurse (LPN) license Current healthcare provider BLS certification required prior to completion of orientation Experience Minimum Level of Experience Required: No prior job-related work experience Knowledge/Skills Must be able to multitask with constant interruptions while maintaining a pleasant demeanor Basic computer knowledge Strong organization skills Effective interpersonal communication skills

 The Christ Hospital Health Network